Your STEM Career Begins with SALT

 No, there is no fee to apply or participate in SALT.
 However, you must be a Member in good standing of the New York Academy of Sciences at the time of your application.

 We expect to notify all applicants of their status by the last week of February 2020.

 Each completed application will be reviewed by 2 professionals with doctoral degrees in STEM fields who are currently pursuing a variety of science careers, including science policy, academia, non-profit, industry, and consulting.

 No, this edition of SALT is restricted to students studying at institutions in the New York metropolitan area.
 However we may offer additional SALT editions later in the year that will be open to a broader set of participants.
 To stay in the loop, ensure that you subscribe to our newsletters via the link at the bottom of this webpage!

 No, previous SALT participants are not eligible to participate as SALT students for a second time.

 SALT sessions will start every day at 8:30 AM and will finish by 5:30 PM.

 The last session will end on Friday, March 8th at 4:00 PM.

 Yes, SALT participants will get a light breakfast, lunch, and snacks every day.

 Yes, the New York Academy of Sciences will cover commuting fees or transportation costs within the New York City metropolitan area associated with participating in SALT.
-Participants will also receive a small per diem to cover meals and incidental expenses.
+Participant will be reimbursed “incidentals & meals” for a minimum approved rate upon submission of receipts.